magento/devdocs/src/cloud/project/new-relic.md

 -  Use [New Relic queries][New Relic query syntax for logs] to search aggregated log data
 -  Visualize log data through the New Relic UI
--  Create customer charts, dashboards, and alerts
+-  Create custom charts, dashboards, and alerts
 -  Troubleshoot performance issues from a single dashboard

 See [View and analyze logs](#view-and-analyze-log-data).

 ## Manage your New Relic account

-When Magento provisions your {{site.data.var.ece}} project, the License Owner receives an email from New Relic with credentials and instructions for accessing the account.
+When Magento provisions your {{site.data.var.ece}} project, the License Owner receives an email from New Relic with credentials and instructions for accessing the New Relic account.
 If you did not receive the email, use the License Owner email address to [reset the New Relic password].

-An account can have only one person assigned to the Owner role.
+A New Relic account can have only one person assigned to the Owner role.
 If you must change the account owner, assign the Admin role to the current Owner, then assign the Owner role to another user.
 See [Update the account owner] in the New Relic documentation for instructions.

 {:.bs-callout-tip}
 Before assigning the Owner role to a user, verify that the user exists on the New Relic account for {{site.data.var.ece}}.
 If you need to add the user to that account and an existing account Owner or Admin cannot help, any Magento user with access to the [Magento Partnership Owner Account] for New Relic can add users on behalf of the customer.